lacinoire/master-thesis/docs/writing-masterdoc.md

 ### motivate all the decisions we made!
 - why not k-fold? (chronological in real-world use, though can we argue that if we do random?)
 - why so little examples? examples only valid for one repository, user would not be willing to give more, (how could we generalize and let examples span multiple repos?)
+- why chronological? (if we decide to do that) cause closer to real world usage

 ### how we interpret results
 - accuracy of findings